snimmagadda/luatls/README.md

-# Lua wrapper for libtls API (libressl).
+# Lua module for libtls API (libressl).

 This is a *work in progress* code, incomplete and non-portable.
-Tested only on OpenBSD with Lua-5.3.4.
+Slightly tested only on OpenBSD with Lua-5.3.4.

 ## Put these helper functions somewhere accessible.
 	local tls = require("ltls")

 	local function tls_write(ctx, data)